 The complainant will reduce his or her complaint to writing, indicating all known and relevant facts.
 The Principal (or designee) will then investigate the facts and provide a solution or explanation within 14 calendar days;

-If the complaint is about the Principal, the complainant may file his or her complaint in a signed writing to the Chief Executive Officer/Superintendent(or designee) will conduct an investigation.
-Should the Complainant find the Chief Executive Officer/Superintendent’s (or designee’s) resolution unsatisfactory, the complaint may appeal to the Chair of the Board of Directors of the Charter School within 14 calendar/business days of receiving the written finding, who will then confer with the Board and may conduct a fact-finding or authorize a third party investigator on behalf of the Board.
+If the complaint is about the Principal, the complainant may file his or her complaint in a signed writing to the Chief Executive Officer/Superintendent Chief Executive Officer/Superintendent(or designee) who will conduct an investigation.
+Should the Complainant find the Principal’s or Chief Executive Officer/SuperintendentChief Executive Officer/Superintendent’s (or designee’s) resolution unsatisfactory, the complaint may appeal to the Chair of the Board of Directors of the Charter School within 14 calendar/business days of receiving the written finding, who will then confer with the Board and may conduct a fact-finding or authorize a third party investigator on behalf of the Board.
 The Chair or investigator will report his or her findings to the Board for review and action, if necessary, within 14 calendar/business days.

 This policy cannot guarantee that every problem will be resolved to the employee’s satisfaction.
 However, Charter School values each employee’s ability to express concerns and the need for resolution without fear of adverse consequence to employment.